dalance/ptags/README.md

 # ptags
-A parallel ctags wrapper for git repository
+A parallel universal-ctags wrapper for git repository